Phil Bloom

 Phil Bloom (born 27 November 1945 in Berkel en Rodenrijs) is a Dutch artist, graphic designer and performer.
-She was the first person to appear completely nude on Dutch television, on 28 July 1967 during the show Hoepla, which caused scandal and controversy at the time.
-Afterwards, she followed a passionate career in painting, photography and performance art.
+She was the first person to appear completely nude on Dutch television broadcaster VPRO, on 28 July 1967 during the show Hoepla, which caused scandal and controversy at the time.
+Afterwards, she worked in painting, photography and performance art.
 She was a member of the Fluxus network in 1967.
-A notable performance of hers is titled "Lemniscaat" which takes place in Lapland.
+A notable performance of hers is "Lemniscaat" which takes place in Lapland.

-She currently still works and lives in Amsterdam.
+She still works and lives in Amsterdam.